Scholars and Spies: Experiences from the Soviet Union, Communist Romania, and China

 Questions related to the identity of the researcher are also central to Katherine Verdery’s My Life as a Spy, albeit with some fundamental differences.
 Whereas Fitzpatrick’s historical work in the Soviet Union largely revolved around archival documents, Verdery’s research in Communist Romania was mostly ethnographic, involving actual people in communities she lived in.
 In addition, while Fitzpatrick wrote a memoir mostly based on personal recollections, her diaries, and letters written to her mother, Verdery could count on an additional source: the secret police files that the Romanian Securitate had kept on her from her first visit to the country in 1973 to the fall of the Ceaușescu regime in 1989.
 These files contained an extraordinary—and overwhelming—amount of information.
-As Verdery writes: ‘I arrived in the reading room to see on a table three huge stacks of yellowing dossiers plus a fourth small one.
-There were eleven volumes in all.
-Each stack contained multiple volumes of 300-400 pages apiece, covered in cardboard and bound with string.
-I began to read, spending several hours going through them and completely forgetting about lunch.
-When I finally came up for air, I looked at the people around me and found myself thinking they were all secret police informers rather than objects of surveillance reading their files, like me’ (10).
+As Verdery writes:

 Reading her own files was a life-altering experience for Verdery, as it exposed the extent of the surveillance to which she had been subject, the network of informants even among her closest friends, and the lies that had been fed to her.
 It was also alienating in that the self that emerged from the files was at the same time familiar and completely foreign, those actions and words that she still remembered twisted to appear in a sinister light.
 To further complicate her self-perception, all people named in the files were assigned pseudonyms—Verdery was referred to as ‘VERA’, but also ‘VIKY, ‘VALY’, ‘KORA, ‘KITTY’, ‘KATY’, ‘VANESSA’, ‘VADU’, and ‘VERONA’ (14).
 Throughout the book, Verdery refers to these alter egos as her ‘spy doppelgangers’, but instead of ridiculing the point of view of her hidden controllers, she concedes that their portrayal of her was not totally unreasonable.
 Wasn’t it true that many embassy personnel and scholars visiting the Soviet bloc had intelligence connections?
 What kind of foreigner came alone and settled in a single village for over a year to conduct ethnographic research on folklore, as she did in 1973?
-And what about her habit to dress modestly to mingle with local people or to hide her identity as an US citizen when taking the train?
+And what about her habit of dressing modestly to mingle with local people or to hide her identity as a US citizen when taking the train?
 Wasn’t that the kind of thing a spy would do?
-Even more troubling for Verdery was the realisation that there were uncanny parallelisms between her own ethnographic practices and those of intelligence work:
+Even more troubling for Verdery was the realisation that there were uncanny parallels between her own ethnographic practices and those of intelligence work:

 [The officers] recognize me as a spy because I do some of the things they do—I use code names and write of ‘informants’, for instance, and both of us collect ‘socio-political information’ of all kinds rather than just focusing on a specific issue.
 So what are the similarities and differences between these two different modalities of information gathering: spying and ethnography?
 When I read in the file that I ‘exploit people for informative purposes’, can I deny that anthropologists often do just that, as Securitate officers do?
 Isn’t this part of the critique of my discipline that likens it to a colonial practice?
 (18)